 At Brown University, it is part of our educational philosophy to treat our students as young adults who can and should make their own decisions.
 Most communication from Brown is directed to our students with respect to academic, health, and advising matters, but we encourage the students themselves to share important information with parents or guardians.
 In extraordinary cases, or in an emergency when health and safety issues require, University officials will contact parents, guardians, or others as necessary.
 Consistent with applicable laws, Brown University has adopted the following policies regarding parental notification:

-- Generally when a student is working with a dean at Brown on a serious matter (academic or non-academic), we encourage students to consult his/her parents and will assist in making contact with parents even if we are not mandating the contact or initiating it ourselves.
+- Generally when a student is working with a dean at Brown on a serious matter (academic or non-academic), we encourage students to consult their parents and will assist in making contact with parents even if we are not mandating the contact or initiating it ourselves.

 - A student whose parents or guardians are to be notified by the University will be informed and given an opportunity to initiate the contact with parents.